 The course explores the various communication practices utilized in professional communication industries.
+0.5 c.u.
 Prerequisites: ENG 128 and ENG 212 or ENG 213 and either a 200-level literature course with a grade of C or better, or the consent of the Instructor.